-Deploy a Zola site · Cloudflare Pages docs

 Deploy a Zola site

 Zola is a fast static site generator in a single binary with everything built-in.
-In this guide, you'll create a new Zola application and deploy it using Cloudflare Pages.
+In this guide, you will create a new Zola application and deploy it using Cloudflare Pages.
 You will use the

 zola CLI to create a new Zola site.